 If you want to pursue certain vocational training like Medicine or Architecture, relevant work experience is essential.
-If you can find a summer job which is somehow related to your chosen career path, then this will provide you with both an income, and great experience to mention on an application.
+If you can find a summer job which is specifically related to your chosen career path, then this will provide you with a better idea of what the role and industry entails.

-Looking for a paid summer job is often slightly trickier than an unpaid work experience placement as you’ll be expected to perform tasks, and therefore require skills and/or qualifications, rather than simply needing to shadow someone.
-Therefore, when looking for relevant summer jobs, you’ll need to think more broadly about what jobs might be relevant to your field rather than focusing narrowly on your eventual goal.
+Looking for a paid summer job is often slightly trickier than an unpaid work experience placement as you’ll require skills and/or qualifications to perform specific skills, rather than simply shadowing someone.
+When looking for relevant summer jobs, you’ll need to think more broadly about what jobs might be relevant to your field rather than focusing narrowly on your eventual goal.
 For example, if you want to be a GP you might be able to work in a care home over the summer - a job which would still be relevant on any Medicine application.

-When you come to apply for more long term placements, your summer job will make an excellent addition to your CV.
-It shows you’re eager to put yourself out there and make the most of your time, even during the holidays.
+When you come to apply for more long term placements, you will need to share your previous work experiences and qualifications with your potential employers.
+Your summer job will make an excellent addition to your CV or resume.
+It demonstrates you’re eager to put yourself out there and make the most of your time, even during the holidays.
 Having already entered the workplace, you will be one step ahead of many other applicants your age.